Support for government agencies

 Complementary and additional objectives may be, for example, improvement of the partner organisation's services and product development, development of its organisation and reform of ways of action, upgrading of personnel's skills and knowledge, internationalisation and networking.

-The developing country agency and its Finnish counterpart prepare a preliminary project proposal and submit it to the Ministry for Foreign Affairs.
-The length of a project proposal is 3 to 10 pages plus appendices.
+The developing country agency and its Finnish counterpart prepare a preliminary Concept Note and submit it to the Ministry for Foreign Affairs.
+The length of a Concept Note is 3 to 10 pages plus appendices.

 Ministry for Foreign Affairs, P.O.Box 176, FI-00023 Government, Finland